groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/rendering-documents/show-document-notes.md

 url: viewer/net/show-document-notes
 title: Render notes
 weight: 5
-description: "This article explains how to show notes when rendering documents with GroupDocs.Viewer within your .NET applications."
+description: "This article explains how to show document notes when rendering documents with GroupDocs.Viewer within your .NET applications."
-keywords: Show notes when viewer documents with GroupDocs.Viewer .NET API
+keywords: notes,document notes,Show notes when viewer documents with GroupDocs.Viewer .NET API
 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
 ![Notes in PowerPoint](viewer/net/images/show-document-notes.png)

-GroupDocs.Viewer does not include notes in the rendering results.
+GroupDocs.Viewer does not include document notes in the rendering results.
 If you want to see notes in your rendering result, use `RenderNotes` property of the `ViewOptions` object.

 The following are the steps to include the notes in the rendering result.